DEPI-Project/Artificial-Vincent-Van-Gogh/README.md

 ## First : Data
 ### Steps :
 ### Importing Required Libraries
-### Unzipping the File
-### Analyze and resize the images based on the average size of the entire dataset.
+### Analyze , resize the images based on the average size of the entire dataset and normalize them.
-### Each image will be augmented to generate four additional images.